NiccoMlt/demo-react-kotlin/README.md

   - not really definitive and stable yet;
   - not available through NPM, but only on Maven.

-In this section I will consider the manual adaptation; the fetch of NPM modules from Gradle will be in a following section.
+In this section I will consider the manual adaptation; the fetch of NPM modules from Maven without Gradle will be in a following section.

 About manual adaptation, I can't leave aside those projects that I found on the internet: